polyphilz/helldiver/README.md

 # Helldiver

-Helldiver is a lightweight command-line program written in Python that converts your Markdown blog posts into blog-aware HTML.
+Helldiver is a lightweight command-line program written in Python that converts your Markdown files into blog-aware HTML.
 It's designed for blogs with the most minimal of features (think: a date when the post was written, *maybe* an author, and nothing more).

 ## Features

 Helldiver allows you to:

-- Specify a date and an author that will be included in the generated HTML (if you want to)
+- Optionally specify a date and/or an author in your Markdown that will be included in the generated HTML
-- Add classes to generated HTML tags that will get picked up by your CSS
+- Add CSS classes to generated HTML tags

 ## Getting Started